ArchieV1/BetterWeight/README.md

 What if steel weighed double of what it does now?
 How would moving around the map with steel mortars be effected?

 ## Requirements
-Requires [Harmony](https://github.com/pardeike/HarmonyRimWorld) in order to run Reccomends [Minify Everything](https://github.com/erdelf/MinifyEverything) to make use of half of the features
+Requires: [Harmony](https://github.com/pardeike/HarmonyRimWorld) in order to run
+Reccomends: [Minify Everything](https://github.com/erdelf/MinifyEverything) to make use of half of the features

+## Compatibility
+Tested to work on rimworld version 1.1
+1.0 should be supported
+Royalty should be supported

+### Known Bugs
+You must restart the game after launching in order for the weights to upate (Eg. after enabling a new mod or installing this mod for the first time)